 Make use of the past tense when writing the methodology chapter.

 The key results of your research are presented in the dissertation findings chapter.
-Many academics consider this chapter to be the icing on the cake stage of the dissertation writing process since it gives authors the ability to validate their own intellectual and analytical skills.
+Many academics consider this chapter to be the icing on the cake stage of the dissertation writing process.
+It gives authors the ability to validate their own intellectual and analytical skills.

 Cap off your dissertation paper with a summary of the study and a brief report of the findings.
-In the concluding chapter, you will be expected to demonstrate how your research will provide value to other academics in your area of study and what will be the pertaining implications.
+In the concluding chapter, you will be expected to demonstrate how your research will provide value to other academics in your area of study and its implications.

-It is recommended to include a short “Recommendations” section which will elaborate on the purpose and need for future research to further elucidate the topic.
+It is recommended to include a short “Recommendations” section that will elaborate on the purpose and need for future research to elucidate the topic further.

 Here is a detailed article on how to write dissertation conclusion

-Follow the referencing style in accordance with the requirements of your academic degree or field of study.
-Make sure to list each and every academic source used with proper in-text citation.
+Follow the referencing style following the requirements of your academic degree or field of study.
+Make sure to list every academic source used with a proper in-text citation.
 It is important to give credit to other authors’ ideas and concepts.

 Stay focused, avoid distractions, stick to the plan and follow the outline to complete the first dissertation draft.
-The most important thing is to keep your head down and continue to write as much as possible on a daily basis until all chapters of the paper are completed.
+The most important thing is to keep your head down and continue to write as much as possible daily until all chapters of the paper are completed.

-Have a firm belief in your own writing skills.
-You have what it takes to produce an amazing dissertation paper.
+Have a firm belief in your writing skills.
+You have what it takes to produce an excellent dissertation paper.

 Experts recommend that you should complete the total dissertation before starting to proofread and edit your work.
-You need to refresh your focus and reboot your creative brain before getting back to another important stage of the process.
-If possible, leave space of at least a few days between the writing and the editing steps so when you get back to the desk you are able to recognise your own grammar, spelling and factual errors.
+You need to refresh your focus and reboot your creative brain before getting back to another critical stage of the process.
+If possible, leave space of at least a few days between the writing and the editing steps so when you get back to the desk, you can recognise your grammar, spelling and factual errors.

-It is crucial to not underestimate this particular period to ensure the final piece of work is polished, coherent, well-structured and free of any structural or factual flaws.
-Daiel Higginbotham from Prospects UK states that,
+It is crucial not to underestimate this particular period to ensure the final work is polished, coherent, well-structured and free of any structural or factual flaws.
+Daniel Higginbotham from Prospects UK states that,

 What is the difference between editing and proofreading?
-Editing means that you are focusing on the essence of your dissertation paper whereas proofreading is the process of reviewing the final draft piece to ensure accuracy and consistency in formatting, spelling, facts, punctuation, and grammar.
+Editing means that you are focusing on the essence of your dissertation paper.
+In contrast, proofreading is the process of reviewing the final draft piece to ensure accuracy and consistency in formatting, spelling, facts, punctuation, and grammar.

 Editing - Prepare your work for submission by condensing, correcting and modifying (where necessary).
-When reviewing the paper, make sure that there is coherence and consistency between the arguments you presented.
+When reviewing the paper, make sure that there are coherence and consistency between the arguments you presented.

-If a gap in information has been identified, fill that with an appropriate piece of information gathered during the research process.
+If an information gap has been identified, fill that with an appropriate piece of information gathered during the research process.
 It is easy to lose sight of the original purpose if you become over-involved when writing.

-Cut out the unwanted text and refine so the content of your paper is to the point and concise.
+Cut out the unwanted text and refine so your paper's content is to the point and concise.

 Proofreading – Start to proofreading your paper to identify formatting, structural, grammar, punctuation and referencing flaws.
 Read every single sentence of the paper no matter how tired you are because few puerile mistakes can compromise your months of hard work.

 Many students struggle with the editing and proofreading stages due to their lack of attention to details.
-Consult a skilled dissertation editor if you are unable to find your own flaws.
-You may want to invest in a professional dissertation editing and proofreading service to improve the quality of the piece to First Class.
+Consult a skilled dissertation editor if you are unable to find your flaws.
+You may want to invest in a professional dissertation editing and proofreading service to improve the piece's quality to First Class.

 Make sure to regularly communicate with your supervisor to produce a first-class dissertation paper.
 If possible, request them to comprehensively review the contents of your dissertation paper before final submission.

-Their constructive criticism, as well as the feedback concerning different areas of study, will help you to improve the overall quality of your piece.
-Keep your supervisor updated about the progress of your research and discuss with them any problems that you come up against.
+Their constructive criticism and feedback concerning different study areas will help you improve your piece's overall quality.
+Keep your supervisor updated about your research progress and discuss any problems that you come up against.